bayl0n/Projects/DSA.md

 ### Foundation Terms

 * __Interface__ - Each data structure has an interface.
-Interface represents set of operations that a data structure can support
+Interface represents set of operations that a data structure can support.
+An interface only provides the list of supported operations, type of parameters they can accept and return type of these operations

+* __Implementation__ - Implementation provides the internal representation of data structure.
+Implementation also provides the definition of the algorithms used in the operations of the data structure.